Quake by quake comparison

 * The science behind Friday's M7.1 quake

 Almost exactly six years ago, a magnitude 7.1 shake generated by a previously unknown east-west fault zone under Darfield shook Christchurch and the South Island.
-Its intensity caused incredibly violent movement and the strongest recorded ground shaking in New Zealand.
+Its intensity caused incredibly violent movement.

 Earthquakes tend to be measured using the magnitude scale, but on land the Modified Mercalli Intensity Scale is a better indicator of strength.